manderio/mandots/README.md

 - [termite](https://github.com/thestinger/termite), a terminal with keybind support, yay! less mouse usage!
 - [autorandr](https://github.com/phillipberndt/autorandr), lifesaver if you are using multiple monitors for i3
 - [dunst](https://github.com/dunst-project/dunst), notification dameon, my config is broken, but the tool is lovely
+- [tbsm](https://github.com/loh-tar/tbsm), a login manager that allows you to log in straight from the terminal!
+- [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh), a shell set up before i wasn't too lazy to do it myself, didn't like the presets so removed it, that's me though